Corporate Immigration Policy: What to Include?

 Deduction clauses

-To what extent will employee be responsible for repaying the cost of their sponsorship or visa if they leave your organisation prematurely?
+To what extent will employee be responsible for repaying the cost of visa if they leave your organisation prematurely?
 This could commonly include a sliding-scale, reducing as the employee number of years’ service increases. include, for example, a cut-off date prior to which the employee will be contractually obliged to repay any costs associated with their sponsorship and that of any family members, where permitted by law.
-Such deduction clauses should be included as a term within the employee’s the contract of employment and be understood by the employee to be enforceable.
+Such deduction or clawback clauses should be included as a term within the employee’s the contract of employment and be understood by the employee to be enforceable.

 Eligibility to work